kushalkolar/MESmerize/source/user_guides/viewer/modules/cnmf_3d.rst

 .. code-block:: python
     :linenos:

+    # just so we can reset the params for each new image file
+    def reset_params():
         # CNMF Params that we will use for each item
         cnmf_kwargs = \
         {
             'p': 2,
             'merge_thresh': 0.8,
             'k': 50,
             'gSig': (10, 10, 1),
             'gSiz': (41, 41, 4)
         }

         # component evaluation params
         eval_kwargs = \
         {
             'min_SNR': 3.0,
             'rval_thr': 0.75,
             'decay_time': 1.0,
         }

         # the dict that will be passed to the mesmerize caiman module
         params = \
         {
             "cnmf_kwargs":  cnmf_kwargs,
             "eval_kwargs":  eval_kwargs,
             "refit":        True,  # if you want to perform a refit "item_name":    "will set later per file",
             "use_patches":  False,
             "use_memmap":   False,  # re-use the memmap from a previous batch item, reduces computation time "memmap_uuid:   None,   # UUID (as a str) of the batch item to use the memmap from "keep_memmmap": False   # keep the memmap of this batch item

         }

+        return params

     # get the 3d cnmf module
     cnmf_mod = get_module('cnmf_3d', hide=True)